bangle-io/bangle-editor/components/base-components/api.md

 id: 'base_components'
 ---

-`@bangle.dev/base-components` as the name suggests is the core of Bangle and most packages expect it as a [peer dependency](https://nodejs.org/en/blog/npm/peer-dependencies/).
+`@bangle.dev/base-components` is a collection of commonly used components.
 To install run:

 ```
 {{npmInstallation "@bangle.dev/base-components"}}